marlens123/ponds/README.md

 # Detection of Melt Ponds on Arctic Sea Ice from Infrared Images using U-net

-Code used in my bachelor thesis in Cognitive Science, University of Osnabrück.
+Code used in my bachelor thesis in Cognitive Science at the University of Osnabrück.
-The objective of the thesis was to develop a segmentation tool that partitions TIR images into sea ice, melt pond and ocean classes.
+The objective of the thesis was to develop a segmentation tool that partitions TIR images into sea ice, melt pond, and ocean classes.

 To make the code work, do the following: